You may wish to see an introductory page to this section first.

 (..).
 The capitals of this storey are admirable examples of a type

 which occurs also at Ravenna, Salonica, and Parenzo.
-T. G. Jackson
+Jackson

 Similar beautiful capitals can be seen at the unfinished Basilica of the Pillars of Philippi.
 A long dedicatory inscription, carved around the nave in the rich entablature, names the royal patrons (you can see a small detail of it in the image used as background for this page).

-Mihrab, the niche indicating the direction of Mecca (left) and minbar, the pulpit where the prayer leader stands to deliver sermons (right) decorated with Proconnesian marble
+Mihrab, the niche indicating the direction of Mecca (left) and minbar, the pulpit where the prayer leader stands to deliver sermons (right); they are both decorated with Proconnesian marble

 When the church was turned into a mosque the architect in charge of the change had to deal with the fact that, similar to S. Vitale, the plan of the building did not allow a full view of its interior from all points.
 For this reason the minbar was not placed in its usual location, next to the mihrab, but in a central position within the octagon supporting the dome.

 The Golden Century: I - from Sultan Selim to Sinan's Early Works